PradeepLoganathan/pradeepl-blog/content/blog/terraform-getting-started/index.md

  - Create an Execution Plan: Execute ```terraform plan```.
 This command lets you preview the changes Terraform will make without actually applying them.
 It's a good practice to review this plan to ensure it aligns with your expected changes.

  - Apply the Configuration: Run ```terraform apply```.
 Terraform will prompt you to confirm before it makes any changes.
 Once confirmed, Terraform will proceed to create the resources as defined in your script.

+ # Next steps

+If you're new to the concept of Infrastructure as Code, which forms the foundation for tools like Terraform and practices like GitOps, you might find [my introductory guide on Infrastructure as Code]({{< ref "/blog/infrastructure-as-code">}}) helpful.
+To understand how Terraform can be integrated into a GitOps workflow, enhancing automation and consistency in infrastructure management, check out my detailed post on [GitOps]({{< ref "/blog/gitops">}}) and [Gitops using ArgoCD]({{< ref "/blog/gitops-with-argocd">}}).
+If you are ready to take a leap and start off on something more hands-on, my blog post on [Building a kubernetes cluster on AKS]({{< ref "blog/building-a-secure-and-high-performance-aks-kubernetes-cluster-using-terraform">}}) would be an ideal next stop to build on your knowledge of terraform to provision a kubernetes cluster.

+For a deeper dive into Terraform, including practical demonstrations of setting up and managing resources on Azure, check out my detailed walkthroughs and video sessions from my meetups: [Getting Started with Terraform on Azure - Part 1]({{< ref "blog/getting-started-with-terraform-on-azure-part-1" >}}) and [Part 2]({{< ref "blog/getting-started-with-terraform-on-azure-part-2" >}}).
+These sessions complement the insights shared here, offering a visual and interactive approach to mastering Terraform.